-Mr O'Farrell and Mr Godfrey have sufficient experience relevant to the style of mineralisation and deposit type under consideration and to the activities being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
-Mr O'Farrell and Mr Godfrey consent to the inclusion in the report of matters based on their information in the form and context in which it appears.
+The Information in this Report that relates to Ore Reserves is based on information compiled by Mr Anthony Keers, a Competent Person who is a Member of the Australasian Institute of Mining and Metallurgy.
+Mr Keers is an independent consultant of Horizon.
+Mr Keers has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
+Mr Keers consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+The Company confirms that it is not aware of any new information or data that materially affects the information included in the original market announcements and that all material assumptions and technical parameters underpinning the estimates in those announcements continue to apply and have not materially changed.